Top 5 Carrot Growing Stages You Need to Know for Success

 When to Harvest Carrots

-Knowing when to harvest carrots is key for a tasty and tender crop.
-Carrots take about two to four months to grow, based on the type and growing conditions.
+Knowing when to harvest carrots is key to a tasty and tender crop.
+Depending on the type and growing conditions, carrots take about two to four months to grow.
 The carrot harvest timeline changes, but some signs show when they’re ready.

 Start checking for readiness when carrots push up from the soil.
 The tops show above the soil.
 Carrots should be about half an inch thick.
-If left in the ground too long, they get too big and tough.
+They get too big and tough if left in the ground too long.

 Harvesting carrots